patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/tooltip/tooltip.md

 ---
 A **tooltip** is in-app messaging used to identify elements on a page with short, clarifying text.

+For information on other forms of on-screen help, see [Popover](/components/popover/design-guidelines) and [Hint](/components/hint/design-guidelines).

 ## Usage
 Use tooltips to:
 - Provide labels for unlabeled icons.